New Zealand

 joshua reddekopp QUCMMk UsFk unsplash

-New Zealand’s winter months are the same as ours, June, July and August.
+New Zealand’s winter months are June, July and August.
 This is undoubtedly the peak season in Queenstown for those devoted to alpine activities like skiing and snowboarding.
 While snow can start to fall on the mountains as early as April and May, the official Queenstown snow season is from June to October.
 Stuck deciding when to visit Queenstown?
 Our tip is to wait out the peak winter months by a few weeks.
-In September, you’ll be in absolute holiday bliss, still enjoying the city at a time when snow is falling, but with fewer ques for chairlifts and cheaper options to rest your head.
+In September, you’ll be in absolute holiday bliss, still enjoying the city at a time when snow is falling, but with fewer queues for chairlifts and cheaper options to rest your head.

 The ski fields